 Argentina arrives at the World Cup with what is considered to be the least controversial roster in recent history.
 No major omissions, no great surprises, only a final forced change that happened as a result of Giovanni Lo Celso’s injury, which gave room for Exequiel Palacios to join the squad.
 Lionel Messi leads a squad loaded with attacking power into his final World Cup, hoping to finally win the one trophy that has so far eluded him.
-The only thing standing in Messi and Argentina’s way is France in the World Cup final!
+The final against France was decided on penalties after finishing 3-3 after extra time, with Messi and Argentina lifting the World Cup trophy!

 World Cup final: Argentina vs. France